Thursday, January 26, 2012

 Vntill the Season waxeth calme againe.

-secundus - favorable
+secundus -a -um: following; favorable